 Premises: Any place, including a vehicle, vessel or moveable structure representations from two categories of person, referred to in the Act as interested parties and responsible authorities.

 Regulations: Regulations made under the Gambling Act 2005

-Representations: In dealing with applications the Council is obliged to consider
+Representations: In dealing with applications the Council is obliged to consider the licensing objectives.

 Responsible Authority: